mattiasw/ExifReader/README.md

 ExifReader is a JavaScript library that parses image files and extracts the metadata.
 It can be used either in a browser or from Node.
-Supports JPEG, TIFF, and HEIC files with tags encoded using Exif, IPTC, and XMP (the latter two only for JPEG).
+Supports JPEG, TIFF, PNG, and HEIC files with tags encoded using Exif, IPTC, and XMP (depending on file type).

 ExifReader supports module formats AMD, CommonJS and globals and can therefore easily be used from Webpack, RequireJS, Browserify, Node etc. Since it is